-- The typical client information, you need to put on the invoice is client’s name, person who is responsible to make the payment (for quick payment), email address, contact number
+- The typical client information, you need to put on the invoice is the client’s name, the person who is responsible to make the payment (for quick payment), email address, contact number

 Of course, an invoice is incomplete without invoicing details.
 This information is necessary for business as well as the client.